d-002/jstolist/README.md

 To add a task, click the + button in your desired area.
 You will be able to edit it by typing in the created block.
 You can also edit previous blocks.

+You can drag and drop blocks into different areas.
+To do this, you must click once to select a block, then once again to drop it.

+You can reorder blocks inside a certain area by selecting and placing a block you want to be put first.
 To delete a block, double-click it.

-You can drag and drop blocks into different areas.
-You can't reorder them inside a certain area.

 Your data is safely saved in local storage, though by erasing it you will also erase your data.